Azambuja – Santarem

 Our first proper albergue on the Portuguese Camino:

-We decided to overnight at Santarem Hostel.
-We got the last 2 bunk beds that was available in the albergue (and probably in town).
-There is a big football tournament in Santarem and with almost every bed occupied in town, we could probably count ourselves lucky that we got accommodation for the night.
+We decided to spend the night at Santarem Hostel.
+We got the last 2 bunk beds that were available in the albergue (and probably also in the town).
+There was a big football tournament in Santarem and with almost every bed occupied in the town, we could probably count ourselves lucky to have found accommodation for the night.

-Our first stay in a proper albergue (as we know it) on the Portuguese Camino – the well known bunk beds awaits us!
+Our first stay in a proper albergue (as we know it) on the Portuguese Camino – bunk beds

 There were no washing machines in the hostel and we had to wash our clothes by hand.
-About half an hour after we hanged our clothes on a drying rack, it started to rain … we then hung everything around our beds (and kept our fingers crossed that it will be dry by tomorrow).
+About half an hour after we hung our clothes on a drying rack, it started to rain.
+We had to scramble quickly to get all wet clothes inside and hung them around our beds (and crossed our fingers that they would be dry by the next morning).

 A great meal:

-It was raining very hard when we went out in search of a restaurant.
-We literally ran to the very first one we saw … and our luck was in, it was a typical Portuguese restaurant where the owner only speaks a few words of English, but what a treat!
-He made us felt so welcome and served us a wonderful meal.
-I wish I could remember the restaurant’s name to recommend this to fellow pilgrims, because the food and hospitality of the owner made this a memorable evening!
+It was raining very hard when we went out looking for a restaurant.
+We literally ran to the very first one we saw and our luck was in, it was a typical Portuguese restaurant where the owner could only speak a few words of English, but what a treat!
+He made us feel so welcome and served us a delicious meal.
+I wish I could remember the restaurant’s name to recommend it to fellow pilgrims because the food and hospitality of the owner made it an unforgettable evening!

-A great combination: Delicious traditional Portuguese soup and the friendliest owner of a restaurant you’ll ever meet!
+A good combination: Delicious traditional Portuguese soup and the friendliest owner of a restaurant you will ever meet

-After a huge cup of the creamiest cappuccino I ever tasted, we returned to our hostel.
-We spent some time in the communal area reading and watching football on the television, before we went to bed.
+After a big cup of the creamiest cappuccino I’ve ever tasted, we headed back to our hostel.
+We spent some time in the communal area reading and watching football on the television before going to bed.

-As for tomorrow … yet another 30km day to walk!
+As for tomorrow … another 30km day of walking!

 Click here for Day 4 …